Performance Management Program for Staff Employees Not Covered by a Union

 - Addressing development needs

 - Performance management must be based on criteria and standards that reflect the unique requirements of each position.
 The focus must be on behaviors and outcomes rather than on personality characteristics.

-- A performance management program is not corrective action as defined in the Corrective Action policy nor does the absence of a program affect the ability to take corrective action.
+- A performance management program is not corrective action as defined in the Corrective Action policy, nor does the absence of a program affect the ability to take corrective action.
 Performance problems identified in a performance management program that are not corrected may be considered in determining whether to take corrective action.

 - Disagreements about a performance management program, including the degree of formality or informality in which a program may be applied, are not subject to the Problem or Grievance Resolution.
-Any such disagreements should be addressed in consultation between the employee and the management of the department.
+Any such disagreements should be addressed in consultation between the employee and the management of the unit.

 IU HR completed a full and substantive review to assess the ongoing need and effectiveness.

 Updated the staff employee group terms due to Job Framework Redesign.

 Please note: This policy is currently under review.